BillTheBest/core2f/README.md

 The desire for these steps is not only to deploy CoreOS with a custom certificate, but also configure network services in vCloud Air that will expose the VMs similar to other Public Clouds.
 For this we will include a Organizational Network/Edge Gateway configuration example from vCloud Air.

+One more note.
+Certain portions of the steps may be useful on a recurring basis once you have things to a certain point.
+For example, once you have created an ISO with your specific public key, you can check that image into the catalog and do deploys from that template without the need to reference this information again.

 ## <a id="networking">1.
 (Optional) Networking</a>
 The steps listed here are meant to mimic CoreOS deployments in common Public Clouds.
 This means the ```Config Drive``` based customization, DHCP/manually configured IPs, and also availability from a publicly accessible IP.
 Under the covers, there is a good amount of automation to achieve this.